OpenMOSS/Language-Model-SAEs/README.md

 python exp/my_analyze_exp.py
 ```

-The analysis results will be saved in the `analysis` directory by default. `notebooks/observe_feature_activation.ipynb` demonstrates how to use the analysis results to observe the feature activation of the learned dictionary.
+The analysis results will be saved in the `results/<exp_name>/analysis/<analysis_name>` directory. `notebooks/observe_feature_activation.ipynb` demonstrates how to use the analysis results to observe the feature activation of the learned dictionary.

 Furthermore, you can use the provided visualization tools to visualize the learned dictionary.
 First, start the FastAPI server by running the following command: